245th ACS National Meeting

 The exposition will feature more than 250 companies showcasing services, instruments, books, lab equipment, and much more in booths that number more than 400.

-If you have time to spare between these organized events, the sights and sounds of New Orleans are just steps away from the Morial Convention Center.
+If you have time to spare between these organized events, the sights and sounds of New Orleans are just steps away from the convention center.
 The Riverwalk Marketplace has many authentic Louisiana eats, jazz hot spots are scattered throughout the French Quarter, and historical streetcars can take you to attractions that are farther away.
+As they say in New Orleans, laissez les bons temps rouler!

-To download a PDF of the final program for the spring 2013 ACS national meeting in New Orleans, April 7–11, visit http://cenm.ag/spring13fp (C&EN, March 18, pages 53–78).
+To download a PDF of the preliminary program for the spring 2013 ACS national meeting in New Orleans, April 7–11, visit http://cenm.ag/neworleans2013 (C&EN, January 28, pages 47–87).
 For more information about the conference, contact meetings.

 Join the conversation